 Help us record and communicate the important events of our ministry and achievements of our students.

-Companies provide volunteer, entry-level internship opportunities for our students and a supervisor to help oversee the process.
+Companies provide volunteer and paid, entry-level internship opportunities for our students and a supervisor to help oversee the process.
 This valuable hands-on experience makes all the difference in preparing women for future employment.

-A CWJC Volunteer is a Christian Woman or Man*
+A CJC volunteer is a Christian woman or man*

 **Prior experience working with women helpful but not required.